Black Holes Thermodynamics in a new kind of Noncommutative Geometry: Introduction

-It is important to study black hole thermodynamics as the entropy of the universe be spontaneously reduce by an object crossing the horizon, if we do not associate the entropy with a black hole.
-This will also violate the second law of thermodynamics \cite{1, 1a}.
-Thus, black holes are proposed to be maximum entropy objects, i.e., black holes have more entropy than any other object of the same volume~\cite{2, 4}.
-The maximum entropy of black holes is proportional to the area of the black hole \cite{4a}, and this observation has led to the development of the holographic principle~\cite{5, 5a}.
-In fact, the precise form of the are-entropy relation for black holes can be written as $S = A/4$, where $S$ is the entropy of the black hole and $A$ is the area.
-However, this area-entropy relation is expected to get corrected as the black holes get in size due to Hawking radiation.
-Thus, the quantum fluctuations are expected to correct the standard this relation area-entropy of a black hole, when they get very small.
-Thus, at small scales it is expected that the black hole thermodynamics will get modified, and this is also expected to modify the holographic principle \cite{6, 6a}.
+In this paper, we will analyse the effect of this new deformation on the thermodynamics of black holes.
+It may be noted that in the original proposal of black hole thermodynamics, the entropy scaled with the area of the horizon \cite{1, 1a, 2, 4, 4a}.
+This observation has led to the development of the holographic principle~\cite{5, 5a}.
+In fact, the precise form of the area-entropy relation for black holes can be written as $S = A/4$, where $S$ is the entropy of the black hole and $A$ is the area.
+However, this area-entropy relation is expected to get corrected as the black holes become small in size due to Hawking radiation.
+This is because the quantum fluctuations become important at that scale, and the quantum corrections in turn correct the black hole entropy.
+So, at small scales it is expected that the black hole thermodynamics will get modified, and this is also expected to modify the holographic principle \cite{6, 6a}.
 It may be noted that such corrections have been derived using various approaches, such as the non-perturbative quantum general relativity approach \cite{1z}, the Cardy formula \cite{card, ca}, the partition function has been computed for BTZ black holes \cite{gks}, and string theoretical effects \cite{solo1, solo2, solo4, solo5, jy}.
-It may be noted that the noncommutativity induces corrections terms for the thermodynamic quantities in the black hole thermodynamic \cite{a,b,c,d}.
+The noncommutativity also produces corrections terms in the black hole thermodynamic \cite{a,b,c,d}.
 The effect of noncommutativity is usually studied by replacing point-like structures in the original theory by objects which are smeared in spacetime.
 This is done by replacing the delta function by a Gaussian distribution with minimal width.
 The width of this Gaussian distribution is fixed by the noncommutative parameter.
+In this paper, we will analyse the black holes in this new noncommutative theory, which is motivated by gravity's rainbow.
+This will be done by following a procedure similar to the one used for analysing black hole thermodynamics in gravity's rainbow \cite{5A}.
+Thus, we will first fix an energy scale from the energy of a particle near the horizon, and then use this energy scale to analyse the effects of this new noncommutativity on the thermodynamics of black holes.